padasio/padas-docs/docs/management-config.md

 ### Topics

-Topics view displays information on required Padas topics for storing configuration items.
+The Topic view provides an overview of all created topics, and it also allows you to create new topics directly from this page.

+**NOTE:** If padas.config.store=kafka is set in padas.properties file, required Kafka topics must be created for keeping centralized configuration entries.
 Details can be found in [Topic Properties](admin-guide.md#topic-properties) section in Admin Guide.

 <figure markdown>
   <p>